lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC ACK: An acknowledgement for fragmentation.
 This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.

 * SCHC ACK REQ: A request for a SCHC ACK.
-It can be used when the sender expects a SCHC ACK from the receiver and doesn't receive one.
+It can be used when the sender expects a SCHC ACK from the receiver but doesn't receive one.

-* SCHC Sender-Abort: A message by the sender telling the receiver that is has aborted the transmission of a fragmented SCHC Packet and that the receiver should release all state associated to that transmission.
+* SCHC Sender-Abort: A message by the sender telling the receiver that it has aborted the transmission of a fragmented SCHC Packet.

 * SCHC Receiver-Abort: A message by the receiver to tell the sender to abort the transmission of a fragmented SCHC Packet.

+### Windows, Timers, Counters

-Some SCHC F/R modes can logically group SCHC Fragments in aggregates called windows.
+Some SCHC F/R modes may handle SCHC Fragments as collections, called windows.
-When windowing is used, a SCHC ACK reports on the reception of the SCHC Fragments belonging to a window.
+When windowing is used, information on the correct reception of the SCHC Fragments belonging to a window is grouped together and may be sent back as a SCK ACK.
-When windowing is not used, a SCHC ACK reports on the reception of all the SCHC Fragments composing a fragmented SCHC Packet.
+Whatever the windowing choice, a SCHC ACK may report on the reception of all the SCHC Fragments composing a fragmented SCHC Packet.

 Some SCHC F/R modes can use the following timers and counters